 How to make a water card:

-Create a word processing document (or Excel) to make a 9X5 card with grids, include the days of the week and a block for each 8 ounce glass of water (or equivalent).
+Create a word processing document (or Excel) to make a 9X5 card with grids, including the days of the week and a block for each 8-ounce glass of water (or equivalent).

 Then keep this document on you at all times by putting it in your wallet or purse.

 From there, you'll mark off a box whenever you drink eight ounces of water.

 You are more likely to succeed if you turn the water habit into an easy process.
 Here are nine ways you can make water a convenient resource in your life: